uriel1998/PDFMtEd/README.md

     sudo apt install libimage-exiftool-perl yad qpdf

+    If you do not have Gnome installed, you may need `gir1.2-gnomedesktop-3.0` and `gir1.2-gnomedesktop-4.0` for thumbnail generation.

 #### Fedora and most other Linux distribution based on Fedora

     sudo dnf install perl-Image-ExifTool yad qpdf